 Identity theft occurs when someone fraudulently obtains or uses your personal information, such as your name, social security number, or credit card number.
 The Department of Revenue is committed to taxpayer security and preventing refund fraud.
-In calendar year 2015, the Department stopped over $85.5 million in fraudulent tax refunds.
+In calendar years 2015 and 2016, the Department has stopped over $100 million in fraudulent tax refunds.

-In 2016, taxpayers will have the option to include driver’s license information when electronically filing their 2015 state return.
-This information will be used as an additional identifier to authenticate a tax return.
-Returns will not be rejected if an individual fails to include this information, but the information will make our process more efficient while providing increased assurance that tax refunds are directed to legitimate filers.
+- Taxpayers have the option to include driver’s license information when electronically filing their Missouri return.
+This information is used as an additional identifier to authenticate a tax return.
+Returns are not rejected if an individual fails to include this information, but the information does make our process more efficient while providing increased assurance that tax refunds are directed to legitimate filers.

-The Department will also send out refund checks to some taxpayers even if they requested direct deposit.
-Sending refund checks will help prevent the Department from inadvertently sending a taxpayer’s refund to a bank account controlled by a criminal.
+- The Department is also sending out refund checks to some taxpayers even if they requested direct deposit.
+Sending refund checks helps prevent the Department from inadvertently sending a taxpayer’s refund to a bank account controlled by a criminal.